NelsonPython/testURLs/README.md

 1. Clone a repo with markdown files

-2. By default getDocsMap.py writes output files to the /test folder so create a /test folder.
+2. By default, getDocsMap.py writes output files to the /test folder.
+Create a /test folder

 3. Open getDocsMap.py and change the repo name